 How To Get There

-Villa Maroulas situated on the north coast of Crete and 8 km away from Rethymno, the 3 rd largest town of the island, the historic village of Maroulas in Crete is located at equal distance of the international airports of Chania (CHQ) and Heraklion (HER).
-The lively small town of Platanias and its long (17 km) sandy beach is only 3 km away from your holiday home in Crete.
-The Venetian village of Maroulas has a few taverns and cafenions, and, 1 km away, you will find a large grocery store open 24 hours a day.
+Villa Maroulas situated on the north coast of Crete and 8 km away from Rethymno, the 3rd largest town of the island, the historic village of Maroulas in Crete is located at an equal distance of the international airports of Chania (CHQ) and Heraklion (HER).

 From May through mid-October there are direct charter flights to Chania (76km from the village) and, more frequently, to the capital Heraklion (80km).
 Tickets can be bought in advance for almost all flights via our partner website.